Measurement of Stimulated Raman Side-Scattering Predominance in Directly Driven Experiment: Abstract

 \section{Abstract}

-Due to its particular geometry, stimulated Raman side-scattering (SRSS) drives scattered light emission at non-conventional directions, leading to scarce and complex experimental observations.
-Experimental campaigns at the SG-II UP facility have measured the scattered light driven by SRSS over a wide range of angles, showing an emission at large polar angles, sensitive to the plasma profile and laser polarization.
-Furthermore, direct comparison with back-scattering measurement has evidenced SRSS as the dominant Raman scattering process in the compression stage, leading to the scattering loss of about 5\% of the total laser energy.
-The predominance of SRSS was confirmed by 2D particle-in-cell simulations, and its angular spread has been corroborated by ray-tracing simulations.
+Due to its particular geometry, stimulated Raman side-scattering (SRSS) drives scattered light emission in non-usually diagnosed directions, leading to scarce and complex experimental observations.
+Direct-irradiation campaigns at the SG-II Upgrade facility have measured the scattered light driven by SRSS over a wide range of angles.
+It indicated an emission at large polar angles over a broad azimuthal range, sensitive to the plasma profile and laser polarization, resulting in a loss of about 5\% of the total laser energy.
+Direct comparison with back-scattering measurement has evidenced SRSS as the dominant Raman scattering process.
+The predominance of SRSS was confirmed by two-dimensional particle-in-cell simulations, and its angular spread has been corroborated by ray-tracing simulations.
 The main implication is that a complete characterization of the SRS instability and an accurate measurement of the energy losses require the collection of the scattered light in a broad range of directions.
 Otherwise, spatially limited measurement could lead to an underestimation of the energetic importance of stimulated Raman scattering.